Kindergarten: Demonstrating Literacy and Mathematics Behaviour

-Curriculum – Number Sense and Numeration
+Primary: Number Sense and Numeration

-Educator working with small groups of 3 or 4 children at a table.
+- Teacher will be working with small groups of 3 or 4 children at a table.

-- Have students recall the number of rabbits they chose to represent in the house and count up from that number while pointing to the empty squares in the house so that students can recognize that the number of rabbits in the house plus the number of empty squares equals 10 or 20.
+- Have students recall the number of rabbits still in the house and count up from that number while pointing to the empty squares in the house so that students can recognize that the number of rabbits in the house plus the number of empty squares equals 10 or 20.

 - Is the student able to read and print whole numbers to ten?

 - Is the student able to solve addition and subtraction problems of whole numbers to 10/20 using concrete materials, as well as mental strategies (counting down or up, counting all or recalling)?

 - Is the student relating numbers to the anchors of 5, 10, 15, and 20?